-Quad is also able to leverage the volume of products running through its plants for further client distribution savings by coordinating and consolidating shipments from single mega plants or multiple plants that create a mega zone, and then routing those shipments directly to thousands of local newspapers, United States Postal Service ("USPS") processing facilities or other distribution facilities.
+Quad is also able to leverage the volume of products running through its printing plants for further client distribution savings by coordinating and consolidating shipments, and then by routing them directly to thousands of local newspapers, United States Postal Service ("USPS") processing facilities or other distribution facilities.
 In addition, each major United States metropolitan area is within one day's drive of at least one of the Company's strategically located facilities, providing its clients the flexibility to print closest to their end consumers.

 Postal rates are a significant component of many clients' cost structures, and Quad believes that postal costs influence the number of pieces that its clients print and mail.
 Therefore, the Company has invested significantly in its mailing and distribution platform to mitigate increasing postage costs, and to help clients successfully navigate the everchanging postal environment.
 The Company performs an analysis of mail list data as part of its logistics services, which allows it to reduce client freight costs for shipments to newsstands and postal centers, while providing a high level of dependability and rapid response times that are crucial to the delivery of time-sensitive materials.
-Further, the Company manages mail distribution of most of its clients' products to maximize efficiency and reduce these costs, and its co-mail program is the largest in the print industry, based on information published by or otherwise made available from competitors.
-Quad's co-mail program involves the sorting and bundling of printed products to be mailed to consumers, in order to facilitate better integration with the USPS.
+Further, the Company manages mail distribution of most of its clients' products to maximize efficiency and reduce these costs.
+One of Quad's postal optimization programs is co-mailing, which involves the sorting and bundling of multiple printed products to be mailed to consumers, in order to facilitate better integration with the USPS.
 In return, the USPS offers significant work-sharing discounts for this sorting, bundling and drop-shipping.
-Quad co-mailed approximately 3.7 billion publications, catalogs and direct marketing pieces in 2018.
-Due to the continuously increasing costs of utilizing the USPS and to help control costs for its clients' products to the continuously increasing costs of utilizing the USPS as a delivery strategies for clients' products that result in Quad managing delivery directly to the consumer and bypassing the USPS as a delivery method.
+Quad's co-mail program is the largest in the print industry (based on information published or otherwise made available from competitors).
+In 2019, Quad co-mailed approximately 3.7 billion publications, catalogs and direct marketing pieces.
+Due to the continuously increasing costs of utilizing the USPS and to help control costs for its clients, Quad continues to expand its alternate delivery service for clients that altogether bypasses the USPS to deliver products to consumers' doorsteps.